 There is also a a FIFA Super Cup between the Champions League and World League winners, scheduled after qualifiers finish (since neither of those teams participate in them) but before the September international break and the start of the group stages.

-There are two changes in functionality from the FM21 version, which you may have seen on the SI forums or the Steam workshop:
+There are two changes in functionality from the FM21 version:

 -All competitions now allow 5 subs from 12, with three stoppages.
 Any fixtures that allow for extra time allow an extra sub in extra time.